Mother of 8 adopted children with special needs arrested after one dies

 When police responded to the house, they found soiled bedding, garbage-covered floors and an overwhelming stench of urine, the court documents said.

-Along with police, Rhode Island's Office of the Child Advocate along with the Department of Children, Youth and Families are investigating what led to the girl's death.
+Along with police, Rhode Island's Office of the Child Advocate and the Department of Children, Youth and Families are investigating what led to the girl's death.

 "Why we landed in the place that we did is unclear to me right now," said Trista Piccola, the director of the Department of Children, Youth and Families.
 "The conditions that these children were found living in are completely unacceptable."